hackerharker/Plant-Visually_Beta-Version/README.md

  None.

 ## Code Snippet
 This is the code that I am most proud of, it is an instance method in the class Plant.
-It loops through the months in a plant object and returns the seasonal interest.
-In the test case seasonal interest is always a flower and corresponding flower color.
+It loops through the months in a Plant object and returns the seasonal interest.
+In this prototype the seasonal interest is always a flower and corresponding flower color.
 This piece of code delivers a key componenent of this project.
 In the Post MVP I will try to move this instance function from the Plant class to the Chart class so I don't have to define the 'months' tuple in two places.
 Then the Plant class will only be used to creat Plant objects and print the Plant object names.

 ```python